-The Arthur Loeb Design Science Teaching Collection at RISD is housed in the Fleet Library and consists of 412 three dimensional structural and tensegrity models including Loeb’s “Moduledra” prototypes, Stewart Coffin puzzles, and Dennis Dreher jitterbugs.
-The collection also includes The Symmetry Portfolio, 164 geometric silkscreens that present all infinite tessellating symmetry systems possible in the plane, produced in collaboration with his teaching assistant, artist Holly Alderman; and books and papers related to the two collections.
+The collection comprises 412 three dimensional structural and tensegrity models, including Loeb’s “Moduledra” prototypes, Stewart Coffin puzzles, and Dennis Dreher jitterbugs; Loeb's Symmetry Portfolio, 164 geometric silkscreens that present all infinitely tessellating symmetry systems possible in the plane, produced in collaboration with his teaching assistant, artist Holly Alderman; and books and papers related to the two collections.